bash-bastion/basalt/docs/reference/executables.md

 # Executables

-When creating a Bash application, executables are placed in `./pkg/bin/<NAME>`.
+Wen creating a Bash application, executables are placed in `./pkg/bin/<NAME>`.
 There are two ways this file can properly execute its corresponding file in `./pkg/src/bin/<NAME>.sh`; an new way and an old way.

 ## New Way